ajwl/drawing-lines/README.md

 ## Aim 2
 To experiment and `doodle` with the code.
 Instead of writing code to meet a specific goal you could instead experiment with and tweak your code and see where it leads you.

 You can try and meet both aims or just one - it's up to you.
-The main goal is to just have *__fun__*
+The main goal is to just have *__fun__*.

 ## Challenges
 If you're stuck for ideas, here are a few to help you get started: